TheRizzen/haptic-recognition/Deliverables/abstract.md

 # Visual communication with haptic gloves

 ### Abstract
->The visual communication with haptic glove project, give the change to a user to record he own signs and later on compare this bank of sign with the input form the gloves and display in on a wen interface.
-This project had the aim to facilitate the communication from deaf people to non-deaf people though technology.
-Of course, here it is just a proof of concept
+>Visual communication with haptic is a project related to sign language.
+Through the use of haptic glove a new opportunity is given to sign language users in order to communicate and interact with people.
+This corpus provides an interface that is going to dynamically transcript the signs into a concatenation of words and display them.
+The possibility to record any sign with a specific calibration allows deaf people to use this service with efficiency and accuracy.
+The aim of this proof of concept is to demonstrate that translating sign language based on a static vocabulary is possible with nowadays technology; whichever the language (American Sign language, British Sign Language, Malaysian Sign Language or else).